 AP NewsBreak: US plans to lift protections for gray wolves

 BILLINGS, Mont.
-(AP) — U.S. wildlife officials plan to lift protections for gray wolves across the Lower 48 states, a move certain to re-ignite the legal battle over a predator that's rebounding in some regions and running into conflicts with farmers and ranchers, an official told The Associated Press.
+(AP) — U.S. wildlife officials plan to lift protections for gray wolves across the Lower 48 states, re-igniting the legal battle over a predator that's run into conflicts with farmers and ranchers after rebounding in some regions, an official told The Associated Press.

-Acting Interior Secretary David Bernhardt was expected to announce the proposal during a Wednesday speech before a wildlife conference in Denver, U.S. Fish and Wildlife Spokesman Gavin Shire said in an interview with the AP.
+Acting Interior Secretary David Bernhardt announced the proposal during a Wednesday speech at the North American Wildlife and Natural Resources Conference in Denver, a weeklong conservation forum for researchers, government officials and others, U.S. Fish and Wildlife Spokesman Gavin Shire said in an interview with the AP.

-The decision to lift protections is based on gray wolves successfully recovering from widespread extermination last century, Shire said.
-He said further details would be made public during a formal announcement planned in coming days.
+The decision was based on gray wolves successfully recovering from widespread extermination last century, Shire said.
+Further details were expected during a formal announcement planned in coming days.

+Wildlife advocates reacted with outrage and promised to challenge in court any attempt to lift protections.
+Agriculture groups and lawmakers from Western states are likely to support the administration's proposal.

 Long despised by farmers and ranchers, wolves were shot, trapped and poisoned out of existence in most of the U.S. by the mid-20th century.